-To close this gap, we propose \textbf{FC-Vision}, a real-time visibility-aware replanning framework tailored for occlusion-free target scanning in unknown environments with safe and efficient flight (Fig.\ref{fig:Teaser}).
-Given a target structure and an ongoing scanning path, it proactively avoids both collisions and target occlusions, while respecting the original plan's intended coverage and efficiency.
+To close this gap, we propose \textbf{FC-Vision}, a real-time visibility-aware replanning framework under the model-based setting for safe, efficient, and occlusion-free target scanning in unknown environments (Fig.\ref{fig:Teaser}).
+Given a target structure and its generated nominal scanning path, it proactively adjusts this path to avoid both collisions and target occlusions, while respecting the original plan's full target coverage and efficiency.
 To achieve low-latency replanning, we decompose this problem into two levels aligned with completeness and cleanliness in target visibility.
 First, a hybrid sampling-and-optimization procedure generates occlusion-free, safe alternative viewpoints that minimally deviate from the nominal set while maintaining equivalent target coverage, and then computes an intent-consistent visiting order by solving a Sequential Ordering Problem to retain efficiency.
-Second, we connect consecutive viewpoints using our $\Phi$-A* search in 5-DoF representations (3D position plus pitch and yaw), which enables the efficient discrete search in 3D space yet enforces obstacle clearance and FoV-level clean sensing with modest overhead at each expansion, yielding short connectors with continuous clean target observability along the segment.
+Second, we connect consecutive viewpoints using our $\Phi$-A* search in 5-DoF representations (3D position, pitch and yaw), which enables the efficient discrete search in 3D space yet enforces obstacle clearance and FoV-level clean sensing with modest overhead, yielding short connectors with clean target observability along the segment.
 The resulting path is finally converted into a minimum-time trajectory, adhering to safety, feasibility, and complete coverage constraints.
-Moreover, we develop a plug-in coordination strategy that integrates \textbf{FC-Vision} seamlessly into the existing state-of-the-art (SOTA) aerial 3D scanning system without modifying the host architectural stacks.
+Moreover, we develop a plug-in coordination strategy that integrates \textbf{FC-Vision} seamlessly into the existing aerial 3D scanning system without modifying the host architectural stacks.

-We evaluate the proposed method against existing SOTA baselines that only consider flight safety but not visibility across diverse challenging real-world and simulated scenarios. \textbf{FC-Vision} consistently boosts target visibility while maintaining comparable flight time under real-time computational budgets.
+We benchmark the proposed method against existing representative baselines covering both collision-only and target-aware replanning strategies in diverse challenging simulated scenarios, and further validate its performance through real-world experiments. \textbf{FC-Vision} consistently boosts target visibility while maintaining comparable flight time under real-time computational budgets.
 In particular, it increases target coverage by up to $55.32\%$ and reduces the occlusion ratio by up to $73.17\%$.
-Ablation experiments further validate the effectiveness of our key designs.
+Ablations also verify the effectiveness of our key designs.
 In summary, the contributions of this paper are:

 1) A real-time replanning framework that explicitly enforces target visibility amid online-emerging obstacles, yet sustaining safety and efficiency, which is augmented via two novel modules: (i) hybrid sampling-and-optimization viewpoint repair, and (ii) $\Phi$-A* for efficient 5-DoF segment search with joint collision and occlusion avoidance.